Description

 Using this definition on our asset we see for example:

-• Looking at the maximum reduction from previous high of -75.9 days in the last 5 years of Netflix, we see it is relatively smaller, thus worse in comparison to the benchmark SPY (-33.7 days)
+• Looking at the maximum drop from peak to valley of -75.9 days in the last 5 years of Netflix, we see it is relatively lower, thus worse in comparison to the benchmark SPY (-33.7 days)

 MaxDuration: